 Train To Pakistan is, however, a classic in the postindependence Indian English fiction not only because of the bold, brutal and unrelenting realism with which it tears asunder the mask of hypocrisy and exposes the sordidness and savagery of human life, but also because of the author's optimistic and affirmative world-view that emerges from it, his enduring faith in the values of love, loyalty and humanity and the unconquerable spirit of man in the face of the mighty forces of wickedness and savage cruelties.
 (Dhawan127) Identity, sense of belongingness, and sense of cultural conflicts are some of the aspects dealt in this novel.
-The novelist while are some of the partition trauma also seems to portray Punjabi depicting the partition trauma also seems to portray Punjabi ethos and identity.
-All the characters like Meet Singh, ethos and identity.
-All the characters like Meet Singh, Mali and his Lambardar, Imam Chacha, Nooran, Juggut Singh, Mali and his gangs are thoroughly rooted in Punjabi peasant culture.
+The novelist while depicting the partition trauma also seems to portray Punjabi ethos and identity.
+All the characters like Meet Singh, tambardar, Imam Chacha, Nooran, Juggut Singh, Mali and his gangs are thoroughly rooted in Punjabi peasant culture.
 Religion forms an integral part of their life.
-Meet Singh demonstrates forms an integral part of their life.
+Meet Singh demonstrates the Punjabi code of religious ethics.
 In this regard Anup Beniwal remarks: